Propionispira raffinosivorans: Reclassificiation and methods utilized

 More recently, Ueki et al. 2014 reevaluated the species Z. raffinosivorans and Propionispira arboris, by comparing them to a new strain of Negativicutes, WK011T, as well as the original type species, Zymophilus paucivorans.
-Strain WK011T was isolated from residue of rice straw, which had been digested by cows and was being broken down in a methanogenic reactor, which is a bioreactor used to break down organic waste matter into methane.Appels, Lise; et.al.
-(2008).
-"Principles and potential of the anaerobic digestion of waste-activated sludge" Progress in Energy and Combustion Science.
-34 (6): 755 -781. doi: 10.1016/j.pecs.2008.06.002 The anaerobic roll-tube technique was utilized in isolation of anaerobic bacteria by inoculating them into anoxygenic agar tubes.Lillian V. Holdeman, W. E. C. Moore; Roll-tube techniques for anaerobic bacteria, The American Journal of Clinical Nutrition, Volume 25, Issue 12, 1 December 1972, Pages 1314–1317 The media in the tubes was Peptone Yeast Agar containing trypticase, yeast extract, Na2CO3, L-cysteine hydrochloride dihydrate and sodium resazurin.
+Strain WK011T was isolated from residue of rice straw, which had been digested by cows and was being broken down in a methanogenic reactor, which is a bioreactor used to break down organic waste matter into methane.
+The anaerobic roll-tube technique was utilized in isolation of anaerobic bacteria by inoculating them into anoxygenic agar tubes.
+The media in the tubes was Peptone Yeast Agar containing trypticase, yeast extract, Na2CO3, L-cysteine hydrochloride dihydrate and sodium resazurin.
 Strain WK011T was then sequenced and found to have a 95% genome similarity to both Z. raffinosivorans and Propionispira arboris.
 Based on this evidence, both species were combined into the species Propionispira raffinosivorans comb nov.
 The other member of its genus, Zymophilus paucivorans, was incorporated into the genus Propionispira as Propionispira paucivorans comb nov.
 The following type strains, or bacterial strains which exemplify the characteristics defining a genus and species, have been identified in Propionispira raffinosivorans: OW8, OW9, 0W10/1, and OWQ10/2.
 Strain WK011T was proposed as a new species of the genus Propionispira, Propionispira arcuata sp. nov.